NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 the ISIS installation steps from this new ``asp`` conda environment.
-Your new ``asp`` environment already has the base ISIS software installed, but you must run the script which sets the ISIS environment variables and install the appropriate ISIS data files (if you also have a separate ISIS conda environment, you can use the set-up script to point the ``asp`` conda environment's ``$ISISDATA`` environment variable to your existing data area).
-For more information on those latter parts of ISIS installation, please find the `installation instructions at their repo
+Your new ``asp`` environment already has the base ISIS software installed, but you must run the script which sets the ISIS environment variables, and also install the appropriate ISIS data files (if you also have a separate ISIS conda environment, you can use the set-up script to point the ``asp`` conda environment's ``ISISDATA`` environment variable to your existing data area).
+For more information see the `ISIS installation instructions
 <https://github.com/USGS-Astrogeology/ISIS3>`_.

 Building ASP from source